 北京市 - 钟馗Beijing city - Zhong Kui

 This turned out to be the legendary demon vanquisher 钟馗Zhong Kui.
 A story has it that during the 唐朝Tang dynasty (618 - 907), the emperor 明皇Ming Huang had a dream in which he withnessed a little demon stealing his jade flute and his favorite 杨贵妃Yang Guifei's perfume bag.
 But before the thief got away, a larger ugly demon in official clothing appeared and captured it.
 He then gouge the poor little demon's eyes and ate it.
 After witnessing this gross act, the emperor wants to know who he is.
 Our hero introduces himself as Zhong Kui.
-He had come to the capital with a friend for the imperial examination, but although he proved to be the first in the class, the title was withdrawn from him due to his unpleasant appearance.
-Seeing the unjustness he commited suicide right on the palace hall.
-And he vowed to rid of all the empire's demons.
+He had came to the capital with a friend for the imperial examination, but although he proved to be the first in the class, the title was withdrawn from him due to his unpleasant appearance.
+Seeing the unjustness he committed suicide right on the palace hall.
+As a demon he vowed to rid of all the empire's bad demons.
 The emperor then woke up.
-Immediately he summoned the great painter 吴道子Wu Daozi to render an image of this good demon-official and have it spread throughout the empire.
+Immediately he summoned the great painter 吴道子Wu Daozi to render an image of this good ugly demon-official and have it spread throughout the empire.
 So, from Tang onward, many households had posters of Zhong Kui on their doors to repell bad demons.
 Made of clay and hand painted.

 -